Kitchen compost liner…What else can we use other than a compostable bag?

 To strengthen the bottom, you can place the upper portion below the envelope.

 Yes, those brown paper wraps, tissues, and napkins can also be a liner.
 As you can imagine, even after wrapping lots of tissue and paper napkins it is still quite thin, so you may want to place a few pieces together.

 Many businesses use Eco-Friendly takeout containers.
 And these paper plates and egg cartons are also great for using as a liner.

 5. Parchment Paper

 If you like baking, you may discard pieces quite regularly.
 Next time save it and use it as a liner in the compost bin.

 6. Cardboard Box

 It’s definitely the strongest and most absorbent for liquids.
-What you need to do is remove all the stickers/tape and cut into fitted size.
+What you need to do is remove all the stickers/tape and cut them into fitted sizes.
 Since it’s quite stiff, you may have to bend/fold to make it a bit softer to insert.

-Additionally, choose a brown (plain) cardboard box without any pictures/colors on it.
+Additionally, choose a brown (plain) cardboard box without any pictures/colours on it.